What fixed points of view do you have about who and what you have to be/ do/ have/ think in life?

-Or notice your buttons and smile when people push them.
-Consider your friends, family and even perfect strangers are cute for trying to save you from your idiotic belief in conspiracies/governments, saying “Thanks so much.
-Tell me more."
-Then shut up, listen, nod and listen some more till they run out of steam.
+- notice your buttons being pushed and smile; consider your friends, family and even perfect strangers are cute for trying to save you from your idiotic ideas/actions, saying “Thanks so much.
+Tell me more", then shut up, listen, nod and listen some more till they run out of steam.

-Do you get excited when you uncover a new piece of information, only to find that your sense of lightness and possibility growing heavy?
-Have you experienced this light-heavy-light-heavy cycle continuously?
-Have you gone down a rabbit hole or two hundred?
+Are you excited when you uncover a new piece of information?
+Sometimes do you find your sense of excitement, lightness and possibility growing heavy?
+Maybe you experience this light-heavy-light-heavy cycle continuously?

-Better still, what if next time you find yourself like a stone down a rabbit hole you simply choose lightness?
-Turn off the trauma and drama, go play with the kids/pets/partner, have a sleep, do some gardening, watch a funny movie, ANYTHING that is light for you.
+Better still, what if next time you find yourself about to tumble down a rabbit hole or into someone's trauma and drama, you simply choose lightness?
+Go outside and play with the kids/pets/partner, have a sleep, do some gardening, watch a funny movie, ANYTHING that is light for you.

 Much gratitude again to Dr Dain Heer for this one.

-Worrying about what other people think is one of the main reasons you will give for not doing something.
+Is worrying about what other people think one of the main reasons you give for not doing something?

 What if you took other people out of the equation so you could see what you'd really like to choose?

-How many of the world's science, social, cultural and business innovation, and even new lands (you know, the world is no longer flat), came from people doing what they loved and knowing what was right for THEM, no matter what other people thought was real, true, or possible.
+How many of the world's great science, social, cultural, business and other innovations and discoveries have come from people doing what they loved, and knowing what was right for them, no matter what other people thought was real, true, or possible?

 What could be possible for you if you listened more to you?

 Are you smart?
-Are you aware of everything going on around you in all time, space and dimensions, seeing connections, pasts and futures that no one else is aware of?
+Are you aware of everything going on around you in all time, space and dimensions, seeing connections, pasts and futures that no one else can see?